marola94/activity_to_kinetics/README.md

 ### 3) `Kinetics settings` sheet

-Define how kinetics should be computed from initial rates.
+To calculate kinetics, define how kinetics should be computed from initial rates.

 - **Enzyme concentration:** Provide the value **and** the unit (e.g., `nM`, `μM`, `mM`, `M`).
 - **Model:** Choose one of: